LeoBertini/CoralMethodsPaper/README.md

 ## Introduction

-This repository contains Supporting Material with code, data processing tutorials and links to µCT datasets to accompany the following publication:
+This repository contains Supporting Material with code, data processing tutorials and links to datasets that accompany the following publication:

     **"How to quantify and minimise error in coral skeletal density estimates using X-ray µCT"**